Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-mycofi.md

+---
-# MycoFi: Where Web3 meets Emergency Finance for Communities
+title: "MycoFi: Where Web3 meets Emergency Finance for Communities"
+subtitle:
+author: Scott Morris
+authorURL:
+tags:
+source:
+language: en
+uuid: 25e21a38-f066-4c7f-bb18-1859ce9403bb
+license: CC BY-SA 4.0
+---
 _By Scott Morris (x Claude 3.5 Sonnet)_

 In the shadow of catastrophe lies revelation.
 Black swan events - the devastating, unpredictable crises that imperil and reshape our world - serve as brutal but illuminating stress tests of our social and economic systems.
 The 2008 financial crisis exposed the house of cards underlying global banking, while COVID-19 revealed the fragility of globalized supply chains and the deadly consequences of overreliance on centralized response systems.